 - Statistics: (P<0.05)

-- Pay attention to the difference between decimals and numbers (in thousands) between Bahasa Indonesia and English.
+- Notice the difference between decimals and numbers (in thousands) between Bahasa Indonesia and English.
 Bahasa Indonesia: dosis 2,8 mg/kg Bb, populasi sapi 2.500 ekor.
 English: dose of 2.8 mg/kg BW, cattle population was 2,500 head.

 Table.
 The table only uses horizontal lines for column headings and table ending lines, while vertical lines are not displayed.
-Titles and text in tables use 10 pt font, single spaced.
+Titles and text in tables use 10 pt font, single-spaced.
 Notes below the table use 8 pt font size.
-The title of the table is written in lower case, except for the initial title using capital letters

 Discussion.
 The discussion is written comprehensively.
 The results obtained are discussed systematically and constructively to support the research objectives and strengthen the conclusions.